nolascojoao/aws-vpc-intro-lab/README.md

 ```bash
 aws ec2 allocate-address --domain vpc
 ```

-Save the PublicIp and the AllocationId returned in the output.
+Copy the PublicIp and the AllocationId for further use.

 <div align="center">
   <img src="screenshot/4.6.PNG"/>
 </div>

 #### 4.2.
 Create a NAT gateway in the public subnet (Availability Zone A):
+Replace `<PUBLIC_SUBNET_1_ID>` with the Public Subnet 1 ID and `<ALLOCATION_ID>` with your Elastic IP Allocation ID
 ```bash
 aws ec2 create-nat-gateway \
 	--subnet-id <PUBLIC_SUBNET_1_ID> \
 	--allocation-id <ALLOCATION_ID>
 ```

-Save the NAT gateway ID returned in the output.
+Copy the NAT gateway for further use.

 <div align="center">
   <img src="screenshot/4.7.PNG"/>